mdurrani808/STIC/documentation/src/CourseInfo/Syllabus.md

 Note that academic dishonesty includes not only cheating, fabrication, and plagiarism, but also includes helping other students commit acts of academic dishonesty by allowing them to obtain copies of your work.
 In short, all submitted work must be your own.
 Cases of academic dishonesty will be pursued to the fullest extent possible as stipulated by the [Office of Student Conduct](http://osc.umd.edu/OSC/Default.aspx).
 It is very important for you to be aware of the consequences of cheating, fabrication, facilitation, and plagiarism.
 For more information on the Code of Academic Integrity or the Student Honor Council, please visit <http://www.shc.umd.edu>.

+### AI / LLM Policy

+The ultimate goal of this course is that you learn a wide breadth of tools that help you become a more efficient developer.
+Large Language Models (LLMs) are likely one of the tools you will have access to in your development, so reasonably, you should be able to use it in this class.
+However, like everything else in this course, this is a *tool* for you to use and not something that should be completely replacing your learning.
+Thus, our policy is that you are allowed to use LLMs to clarify your understanding, ask questions, etc. (think of it as a tutor) but any and all submitted work must be your own.
+Any violation of this policy will be escalated as per the standard University procedures.

 ## Course Evaluations

-If you have a suggestion for improving this class, don't hesitate to tell the facilitators during the semester.
+If you have a suggestion for improving this class, don't hesitate to tell the instructors at any point during the semester.
 At the end of the semester, please don't forget to provide your feedback using the campus-wide CourseEvalUM system.
 Your comments will help make this class better.

 ## Citation